umbatataae/GameStore/README.md

 # GameStore
-This software contains a game store project with some titles. \n Build using the WPF framework.
+This software contains a game store project with some titles.
+Build using the WPF framework.